moulihasree/Smart-bin/README.md

 Estimating the air quality beforehand with the knowledge of previous ambient temperature, pressure and air quality inside the bin using the environmental sensor BME688.

 ## WORKFLOW:
-STEP 1: Collect BME688 sensor data from 4 different dustbins.
-STEP 2: Mapping the number of days required for hazardous gas release from the bin with temperature and pressure data.
+* STEP 1: Research previous projects and study the datasheet of the components.
+* STEP 2: Establish an communication between the BME688 sensor and the Adafruit Huzzah32.
-STEP 3: User notification about the status of the bin(Currently OLED to display the status of the bin).
+* STEP 3: Establish an communication between the OLED display and the Adafruit Huzzah32.
-STEP 4: Final Prototype.
+* STEP 4: Establish an communication between the HC-SR 04 ultrasonic sensor and the Adafruit Huzzah32.
+* STEP 5: Record sensor data from various dustbins at different temperature (room, kitchen and balcony)
+* STEP 6: Send the sensor data to the MQTT server.
+* STEP 7: Create a mobile app to view the bin status.
+* STEP 8: Build the final prototype

 ## TIME PLAN:
-WEEK 1: Interfacing the gas and temperature sensors with the microcontroller WEEK 2: Collecting the gas and temperature sensor data from the 4 dustbins WEEK 3:
-WEEK 4:
-WEEK 5:
+* WEEK 1: Research
+* WEEK 2: Get data from BME688 sensor, start developing mobile app
+* WEEK 3: Diaplay data on the OLED display, work on the mobile app
+* WEEK 4: Get data from the ultrasonic sensor, work on the mobile app
+* WEEK 5: Send data to the MQTT server, work on the mobile app
-WEEK 6:
+* WEEK 6: Test the smart-bin
-WEEK 7:
+* WEEK 7: final adjustments
-WEEK 8: Final prototype
+* WEEK 8: Final prototype